fluellenarman/Go-KVDB/readme.md

 # Go KVDB

-Go KVDB is a learning project for me to refresh on some database fundamentals.
+This is an implementation of a key-value database that is written in Go.

 In addition, I also plan on implementing Raft Consensus into Go KVDB

 ## Goals